 - Uncheck the “Volume Limit” box.

-Keep in mind that raising the volume on your headphones too high can damage your hearing.
+Remember that raising your headphones’ volume too high can damage your hearing.
 Only disable volume limitations if you’re willing to accept that risk.

 Related: Best Open Back Headphones For Gaming